Naşide Gözde Durmuş

-Naside Gözde Durmuş (born 1985, Izmir) is a Turkish scientist and geneticist.
-She is currently Assistant Professor (Research) of Radiology at Stanford University.
+Naside Gözde Durmuş (born 1985) is a Turkish scientist and geneticist.
+As of 2019, she is Assistant Professor of Radiology at Stanford University.
 Her research focuses on nanotechnology and micro-technology applications on current world-threatening health issues, like cancer and antibiotic resistance.
 In 2015, MIT Technology Review listed her under the category of pioneers in the magazine's list of 35 Innovators Under 35.

 Biography

-Durmuş was born in 1985 in Izmir, Turkey.
+Durmuş was born in 1985 in İzmir, Turkey.
 In 2003, she started her undergraduate studies at the Middle East Technical University, specializing in Molecular Biology and Genetics.
 Later on, she obtained a Fulbright scholarship and moved to the United States to pursue higher education, achieving a Masters in Engineering from Boston University in 2009, and receiving a Ph.D. degree in Biomedical Engineering from Brown University in May 2013.